ninoish/lwc-generator/README.md

 # [Important!]
 NOW AVAILABLE with VSCode
 LWC Generator project has been moved to [__LWC Builder__](https://github.com/developerforce/lwc-builder) project.
 It enables you to configure new LWC on VSCode in the same way as LWC Generator.
 Download the [VSIX file](https://github.com/developerforce/lwc-builder/tree/main/generated-assets) and install it in your VSCode via Command Palette `Extension: Install VSIX ...` .
+This repo is no longer maintained.
+Please use LWC Builder.

 ## What can LWC Generator do?
 - Basic LWC Settings